When your organization’s network is behaving strangely, how do you know what’s going on inside it?

 The web-based default dashboard includes a heat map showing the status of monitored interfaces and several real-time pie charts summarizing top applications, top protocols, top conversations, recent alarms, top QoS, and more.
 There are specific displays of security anomalies detected.

 The free version allows unlimited monitoring for 30 days but then reverts to monitoring only two interfaces.
 You can graduate to a variety of related products to expand beyond traffic analysis into a full network management suite.

 4. ntopng and nProbe

-The open-source traffic analysis tool ntopng does passive network monitoring based on flow data and packet capture; it uses nProbe for collecting flow data from devices and hosts that export it.
+The open-source network traffic analysis tool ntopng does passive network monitoring based on flow data and packet capture; it uses nProbe for collecting flow data from devices and hosts that export it.
 We’ve examined the capabilities of ntopng and nProbe for NetFlow monitoring and analysis before.
 They can also handle sFlow.

-ntopng’s web-based user interface rolls up data into traffic (eg, top talkers), flows, hosts, devices, and interfaces.
+ntopng’s web-based user interface rolls up data into network traffic (eg, top talkers), flows, hosts, devices, and interfaces.
 The flow display shows application protocols (eg Facebook, YouTube), and can list latencies and TCP statistics (eg packet loss).
 You can set alerts based on many criteria.

 nProbe can be test-driven for free but is limited to 25000 exported flows.
 You can get the less-restricted versions of ntopng and nProbe by buying licenses.
 Educational and nonprofit organizations can qualify for free licenses.